Last Updated on June 24, 2026

 Speckled Trout and Redfish

-Spring offers one of the most consistent bay bites of the year.
-Speckled trout feed over shell bars and grass flats when the water hits 68 to 75°F. Redfish cruise grassy shorelines in the Lydia Ann and Corpus Christi Bay systems.
-This is ideal for kids and first-time anglers since the bite stays reliable and the weather cooperates.
+Spring provides some of the most dependable bay bites of the year.
+Speckled trout feed over shell bars and grass flats when water temperatures range from 68 to 75°F. Redfish roam along grassy shorelines in the Lydia Ann and Corpus Christi Bay systems.
+This period is perfect for kids and novice anglers because the bite remains steady and the weather is usually favorable.

 - Peak months: March through May